plasne/openid-connect/implementation.md

 2. Follow steps 1 and 4 above for each application you will be providing authentication for.

 3. If you are defining roles for your applications, make note of each "Application (client) ID" on the "Overview" tab of each.
-You will need them later for the APPLICATION_ID setting.
+You will need them later for the AZURE_APPLICATION_ID setting.

 ## Azure Key Vault